When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 So, have a little fun and take a hula dance class together where you can actually learn to hula!

-As the Polynesian style of dance that originates on the islands, hula is just about the most Hawaiian thing you can do.
-And while you’ll have plenty of amazing opportunities to watch other people dance hula, why not take it up a notch and try your hand (or hips) doing it yourself?
+While you’ll have plenty of amazing opportunities to watch other people dance hula, why not take it up a notch and try your hand (or hips) doing it yourself?

 Who knows, you or your partner may be an undiscovered hula prodigy!